The 2019 Livonia Community Prayer Breakfast will be held on Thursday, May 23, at Burton Manor, with guest speaker Dr. Erwin Lutzer.

-“Rediscovering Our Faith” will be the theme for the 2018 Livonia Community Prayer Breakfast.
+“Rediscover Your Faith” will be the theme for the May 3rd, 2018 Livonia Community Prayer Breakfast.
 Presenting this topic through message and music will be Steve Wiggins.

 Dr. Nunes will be speaking on the theme, “Re-Imagining Yourself as a Peacemaker.”
 Order your tickets today!
 Click Here for Ticket Information.